Rumpelstiltskin

 “I come and go where I want,” said the imp.
 “What do I want with a castle?”

-“I will give you servants who will do nothing but take care of you,” said the queen.
+“I will give you servants who will take care of you day and night,” said the Queen.

 “No one takes care of me!” said the imp.
 “I come and go as I please.
 No one even knows my name!”

 “Very well,” he said.
 “You think you can find out my name?
-I will give you three days.
-After three days, if you cannot tell me my true name, the baby is mine forever.
+I give you three days.
+After three days, if you cannot tell me my name, the baby is mine forever.
 If you can guess my name, keep the baby for all I care.
-And no one must know about this!
-If you say but one word of this to anyone, the baby will disappear forever!”
+And tell no one about this pact!
+If you say but one word to anyone, including the King, the baby will disappear at once and you'll never see him again!”

 Three days is a long time, thought the Queen.
-Plenty of time to gather every name possible.
-The imp didn’t say she couldn’t get her servants to help.
+It's plenty of time to gather every name possible.
+The imp didn’t say she couldn’t get others, like her servants, to help.
 So she agreed to his terms.

-The next day, the Queen looked through every book in the royal library for names of characters.
-She ordered her servants to come up with every name they could think of from their home countries and faraway lands.
-Names she had never heard of.
+The next day, the Queen wrote down every name she could think of.
+She ordered her servants to come up with every name they could think of too, from their home countries and faraway lands.
+The servants did not know why they needed to do this, but Kings and Queens make a lot of odd requests and they did their best to comply.

 That night when the imp appeared, the Queen shook out a scroll of names that fell to the floor.